Mists of Kel Doran

 Approximate read time ~ 8 minutes

 Life aboard the Promenade was full of hope.
 The deck bustled with excitement, a stark contrast to the life they left behind.
 With the great city of Wyvern’s Rest in despair, families and merchants deserted in search of prosperity in other regions of Cyrea.
-As they sailed away, many passengers looked back into the desolate skyline.
+Taryn leaned against the wooden rail, joining other passengers to peer back into the desolate skyline.
 Some reminisced of opportunities lost, others condemned the crumbled walls and empty spires.
 They severed their ties to years’ of pain and suffering - a debt never to be repaid.

-Taryn chuckled and gave an honest shake of his head as he watched the anxious father bound across the deck.
-The slender young man stood light on his feet as the sails let loose.
+A dark weight enveloped Taryn.
+I left her, he thought.
+His mind gripped his new reality while his stomach continued to invert upon itself.
+I just…left her.
+He stood heavy on his feet as the sails let loose.
 The hope of the passengers filled the giant cloth, urging the Promenade further away from the ruin of Wyvern’s Rest.
-Taryn looked into sails and felt an incredible weight lift from him his chest.
+Taryn looked into sails and felt an incredible weight bear down on his chest.
 He closed his eyes as the canvas flapped and stretched, the air filling them to their limit.
 He heard the rope strain and the knots squeeze to their moorings.
-For the moment, the past few years fluttered away, filled with air and blown out to sea.
-He opened his eyes and surveyed the other passengers.
+He opened his eyes as panic gripped at his chest, surveying the other passengers.
 Several had joined Taryn, their gaze set into the giant sails.
 Others sat in quiet reverence, content to stare back into the city as the crumbled skyline grew ever smaller.

-When Taryn arrived at the back of the vessel, the troubles of Wyvern’s Rest were disappearing from sight.
-A calm enveloped him as he looked at his former home.
-Between the haze of the fog and the morning sun, a soft glow had enshrouded the city.
-He looked upon the fallen citadel and forgot the helplessness and despair.
-He forgot about the collapsed buildings and the crumbled walls.
-He forgot about the murderers, robbers, and mercenaries that now called Wyvern’s Rest home.
-For a brief moment, he looked upon the city as he remembered, a shiny jewel nestled against the black waters of the Abyssal Sea.
+“Excuse me…Pardon me,” Taryn said as he hurried his way toward the back of the ship.
+After several moments, he arrived, the details of Wyvern’s Rest disappearing from sight.
+A frenzy enveloped him as he looked at his former home.
+Between the haze of the fog and the morning sun, a shadow enshrouded the city.
+He looked upon the fallen citadel and felt the helplessness and despair.
+He envisioned the collapsed buildings and the crumbled walls.
+He pictured the murderers, robbers, and mercenaries that now called Wyvern’s Rest home.
+As the inn faded into mist, he looked upon the city as it really was, a broken promise nestled against the black waters of the Abyssal Sea.

 In the excitement, Taryn heard a muffled scream.
 He looked down and saw three small children pressed against the back rail as the ship’s complement backed up.
 Helpless and pinned, he knew what would happen if the passengers did not come to their senses.
 The children cried, but their bodies were trapped against the wooden frame, the air escaping before anyone could heed their call.